Annual Contract Value: What is ACV in Sales?

 • Do not consider the billing structure ( it doesn't matter whether you use monthly or quarterly billing as long as the contract is for one year or more.)

 ARR can accurately forecast your business's revenue since it includes expansion revenue and churn rate.
-However, ACV always needs to be looked at in conjunction with other metrics to represent your revenue situation accurately.
+However, ACV always needs to be looked at with other metrics to represent your revenue situation accurately.

 How to Calculate Your ACV